DannyNemer/dantil/README.md

 Pretty-prints the provided values and objects in color, recursing 2 times while formatting objects (which is identical to `console.log()`).
 <br>
 <br>
-Prints instances of `Object` on separate lines.
+Prints `Object`s on separate lines.
 Concatenates and prints all other successive values on the same line.
 <br>
 <br>
-If the first argument is an instance of `Object`, left-aligns all remaining lines.
+If the first argument is an `Object`, left-aligns all remaining lines.
 Otherwise, equally indents each line after the first line, if any.
 If the first argument has leading whitespace, prepends all remaining arguments with the same whitespace excluding line breaks.

 #### Arguments
 1. `values` *(...&#42;)*: The values and objects to print.